Flutamide is indicated by the US-FDA for the adult population only for the treatment of stage B2-C and stage D2 metastatic carcinoma of the prostate.

 Flutamide has been effective in treating female pattern hair loss.
-Flutamide can be taken alone or in conjunction with oral birth control in the treatment of hair loss, and this regiment has proven to be superior to cyproterone acetate and finasteride.
+It can be taken alone or in conjunction with oral birth control in the treatment of hair loss, and this regiment has proven to be superior to cyproterone acetate and finasteride.

 Flutamide is a nonsteroidal antiandrogen that competitively binds androgen receptors throughout the body.
-This inhibits cell growth in prostate cancer by inhibiting testosterone’s stimulatory effects.
+This binding inhibits cell growth in prostate cancer by inhibiting testosterone’s stimulatory effects.
 The drug has a half-life of 6 hours, meaning dosing will have to occur a minimum of 3 times a day to maintain adequate serum levels.
 The liver metabolizes flutamide mainly via the CYP3A4 and other cytochrome enzymes such as CYP1A2.
-Flutamide is primarily excreted in the urine, with less than 5% being excreted in the feces.
+Flutamide is primarily excreted in the urine, with less than 5% excreted in the feces.

 |||Bachelot A,Chabbert-Buffet N,Salenave S,Kerlan V,Galand-Portier MB, Anti-androgen treatments.
 Annales d'endocrinologie.
 2010 Feb; [PubMed PMID: 20096826]|